deadjakk/patch-checker/README.md

 }

 ```

+To run the code in this repo yourself don't forget to run: `python3 -m pip install -r requirements.txt` and run with python3.
+For reference, I used python 3.7.3.

 ## Data Collection: patchdata_collector.py
 The `patchdata_collector.py` script is the pyppeteer scraper that iterates through several Microsoft sites to get the desired data for the cves specified in the `--cve-list` arg file.